Kit car: History

-Kit cars have been around from the earliest days of the automobile.
-In 1896 the Englishman Thomas Hyler-White developed a design for a car that could be assembled at home and technical designs were published in a magazine called The English Mechanic.
-In the US, the Lad's Car of 1912 could be bought for $160 ($3000 US in 2006) fully assembled or $140 ($2600 US in 2006) in kit form.
+Kit cars have been around since the earliest days of the automobile.
+In England in 1896, Thomas Hyler-White developed a design for a car that could be assembled at home.
+Technical designs were published in a magazine called The English Mechanic.
+In the US, the Lad's Car of 1912 could be bought for US$160 ($5,000 in 2023) fully assembled or US$140 ($4,400 in 2023) in kit form.

-It was not until the 1950s that the idea really took off.
-Car production had increased considerably and with rust proofing in its infancy, many older vehicles were being sent to breaker yards as their bodywork was beyond economic repair.
+Kit cars became popular in the 1950s.
+Car production had increased considerably and with rustproofing in its infancy, many older vehicles were being sent to breaker yards as their bodywork was beyond economic repair.
 An industry grew up supplying new bodies and chassis to take the components from these cars and convert them into new vehicles, particularly into sports cars.
-Fiber reinforced plastic (aka "GRP," or "fiberglass") was coming into general use and made limited-scale production of automobile body components much more economical.
-Also, in the UK up to the mid-1970s, kit cars were sometimes normal production vehicles that were partially assembled as this avoided the imposition of purchase tax as the kits were assessed as components and not vehicles.
+Fiber-reinforced plastic was coming into general use and made limited-scale production of automobile body components much more economical.
+In the UK up to the mid-1970s, kit cars were sometimes normal production vehicles that were partially assembled.
+This avoided the imposition of a purchase tax, as the kits were assessed as components and not vehicles.

 During the 1970s, many kits had bodies styled as sports cars that were designed to bolt directly to VW Beetle chassis.
-This was popular as the old body could be easily separated from the chassis leaving virtually all mechanical components attached to the chassis and a GRP-body from the kit supplier shop fitted.
-This made the Beetle one of the most popular "donor" vehicles of all time.
-Examples of this conversion include the Bradley GT, Sterling, and Sebring which were made by the thousands, and many are still around today.
-Volkswagen based dune buggies also appeared in relatively large numbers in the 1960s and 1970s based usually on a shortened floor pan.
+This was popular as the old body could be easily separated from the chassis, leaving virtually all mechanical components attached to the chassis.
+A fiber-reinforced plastic body from the kit supplier would then be fitted.
+This made the Beetle one of the most popular "donor" vehicles.
+Examples of this conversion include the Bradley GT, Sterling, and Sebring which were made by the thousands.
+Many are still around today.
+Volkswagen-based dune buggies also appeared in relatively large numbers in the 1960s and 1970s, usually based on a shortened floor pan.